-Filmmaker DeWitt Sage answers questions about his film F. SCOTT FITZGERALD: WINTER DREAMS.
+Filmmaker DeWitt Sage answers questions about directing American Masters – F. Scott Fitzgerald: Winter Dreams.

 Q: Do you agree with the several end-of-millennium surveys that rank F. Scott Fitzgerald as the most important or one of the most important American writers of the 20th century?